Apodini/Grebe/README.md

 # Grebe

-This repository is intended to improve and simplify the the gRPC development workflow for iOS apps and provides a small wrapper to incorporate Swift Combine in gRPC.
+This repository is intended to improve and simplify the gRPC development workflow for iOS apps and provides a small wrapper to incorporate Swift Combine in gRPC.
 The Swift Package contains the following parts:
 - A Swift Combine gRPC wrapper.
 Read more about it in [this section](#swift-combine-grpc-wrapper).
 - A code generator to generate Swift code using the previously stated library.
 - A CLI tool to simplify the development workflow.
 You can import the library without using the CLI tool.
 Read more about it in [this section](#building-the-grebe-swift-package)

 ## Installation
-The Grebe CLI executable is currently only available via [Homebrew](https://brew.sh).
+You can install the Grebe CLI executable via [Homebrew](https://brew.sh).
 To install run the following command in your command line:
 ```bash
 brew install grebe
 ```